 One other important note: I find that the most crucial string is usually the A string.
 I always give it a little more length as it seems to need the most windings to avoid any buzzing and sound better played open.

-Whenever I change strings I will re-check the tuning often for a week or so until they settle in…even stretching them out again from time to time.
-All of these steps usually take me about 15 minutes for all 4 strings.
-Well worth the time in my opinion.
+Whenever I change strings I will re-check the tuning often for a week or so until they settle in.
+I’ll even stretch them out again from time to time.
+All of these steps usually take about 15 minutes for all four strings.

 Taking your time while changing bass strings is well worth the effort in my opinion.
 It can make all the difference in the sound and playability of your bass.